Licensed to the Apache Software Foundation (ASF) under one

 if TYPE_CHECKING:

-from airflow.utils.context import Context
+from airflow.providers.common.compat.sdk import Context

-[docs]class SqlToSlackWebhookOperator(BaseSqlToSlackOperator):
+class SqlToSlackWebhookOperator(BaseSqlToSlackOperator):

 """